karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   - ``ApplicationName.Repository.Contracts.csproj``
   - ``ApplicationName.Repository.Impl.csproj``

-  When you create a new solution using this template every .csproj and .sln will be renamed by the template engine from ``ApplicationName`` to the name chosen by the user.
+  When you create a new solution using this template every ``.csproj`` file and the ``.sln`` file will be renamed by the template engine from ``ApplicationName`` to the name chosen by the user.
+  Also the namespace prefix inside all the csharp files will be renamed from ``ApplicationName`` to the name chosen by the user.

 - ``preferNameDirectory``: Indicates whether to create a directory for the template.
 If you set the value to ``false`` the solution will be placed in your current directory.